jonom/silverstripe-share-care/README.md

 ### Facebook Access Token

-If you want to use the Facebook Graphics API to re-scrape your pages, you may need to use an access token which you can det eiter in your .env file or in your yml config.
+If you want to use the Facebook Graph API to re-scrape your pages, you may need to use an access token which you can set either in your .env file or in your yml config.

 .env:
 ```